SAP-samples/abap-platform-fiori-feature-showcase/README.md

 ## :book: How To...
 Use the Guide

-The Guide is divided into 6 sections
+The Updated Guide is divided into 6 sections.
+You can peruse it on your own without refering to the app, based on what you want to implement.

 | Documentation | Description |
 | ----- | ----- |